 In this chapter we discuss details of the validators signatures.
-We explain how to precommit to a particular nonce per block efficiently.
+We explain how to precommit to a nonce per block efficiently.
+Then we discuss the curve for the signature scheme.
 Finally, we explain a scheme for better hot key security.